ShahirahSh/MyCaller-/README.md

 # MyCaller-
 The CallBlocker will retrieve the data from the website instead of using user data.

-As can see, the wesbite scam zip file is the dummies website that have been created where the data of the report scam number would be stored and others is the call blocker mobile app that would refer the data from the website later.
+As you can see, the Wesbite scam zip file is the dummies website that has been created where the data of the reported scam number would be stored, and others are the call blocker mobile app that would refer to the data from the website later.
+Also, it uses the data from all the users that submit the report through the application.